Marianpol/sensortag-backend/README.md

 #Configuration

-In the sensortag.py file set a `SENSORTAG_ADDRESS` variable to MAC address of your SensorTag.
+Write a MAC address of your SensorTag in the deviceAddress.txt file (put MAC address in a AA:AA:AA:AA:AA:AA format) or use web apllication to set up this address.

 #Run